vogelfenx/new_admin_panel_sprint_2/movies_service/README.md

 ## Setup

-Before running the application, set the required environment in the `.env` file.
+Before running the application, set the required environment in the `movies_admin\.env` file.

 The following environment variables are expected to be set.